Search

 • The first pill is taken orally.
 Abortion providers suggest taking something for pain before starting the first pill.

 What does mifepristone do to the embryo?
 Mifepristone blocks the effects of progesterone, the female hormone vital for pregnancy.
 This essential hormone causes the placenta to adhere firmly to the uterine lining.
 A very close connection between the placenta and the lining of the uterus is essential for the embryo, and later fetus, to receive oxygen, water, and nutrients.
 By blocking progesterone, mifepristone has several effects, most notably the separation of the placenta from the uterine lining.
 With that, the lifeline is cut—fluid and nutrition can no longer reach the preborn baby.
-This is the primary cause of the death of a preborn baby during a mifepristone chemical abortion.
+This is the primary cause of the death of a preborn baby.

 Misoprostol

-The second medication, misoprostol pills are taken 24–48 hours after mifepristone.
-It softens the cervix and causes uterine contractions, expelling the baby and pregnancy tissue from the uterus.
+The next step is to take misoprostol pills 24–48 hours after mifepristone.
+They soften the cervix and cause uterine contractions, expelling the baby and pregnancy tissue from the uterus.
 In short, misoprostol induces early labor.

 • Works similarly to induced early labor or miscarriage.